alunacjones/LSL.Disposables.EnvironmentVariables/readme.md

 // test is only available in this scope
 // Any added variables will be removed once the
-// scope has been exited
+// scope has been exited (disposableEnvironmentVars has been disposed)
 ```
 <!-- HIDE -->
 ## Further Documentation